Ryanglambert/time_series/README.md

 # time_series

-This was a suggested takehome challenge.
+This was a suggested takehome challenge from a company I interviewed with in May 2018

+Given time series data (price, and a whole bunch of masked features)for:

+T-2day, T-1day, T-0m - T-120m

+Predict

+T-121m - T180m, T+1day, T+2day

 Skills that are highlighted:
 - feature engineering